Billplz/api_slate/source/index.html.md

 ### Create a Collection

-Billplz API now supports the creation of collection with a split rule feature.
+Billplz API supports the creation of new collection (*with split rule feature for selected legacy feature*).
 The response will contain the collection's ID that is needed in Bill API, split rule info and fields.

 <aside class="notice">
   You can choose to upload a logo to display on your bill template.
 It will use your company logo otherwise.